PreetiKK786/Project_AI/README.md

 * You can choose which wants to play first or make the first move
 * Pop-up is displayed after each game , pop-up will tell whether match was "DRAW" or which player "WON" the game
 * AI Player uses MINIMAX ALGORITHM with ALPHA - BETA PRUNING and it makes the AI player unbeatable
-* In "Single Player" mode AI provides optimal suggestion to human player for his/her next move
+* In "Single Player" mode, AI provides optimal suggestion to human player for his/her next move
-* In "Two Player" mode AI provides optimal suggestions to both the players for their next move
+* In "Two Player" mode also, AI provides optimal suggestions to both the players for their next move

 # 3D TIC TAC TOE
 3D Tic Tac Toe is a java program .